Varrkan82/Arma3-modlink/README.md

 ## Usage
 ###### PRE

+``mods=""`` variable should present and to be uncommented and empty in */home/steam/server/lgsm/config-lgsm/arma3server/arma3server.cfg* file (the same thing for any other server).

 Before using - please update a following variables for your own:

 ``STEAM_DIR`` - this is a path to your Steam directory with a mods.